 OPPORTUNITIES FOR GRADUATE STUDENTS.
 We are looking graduate students to work on ongoing research projects.
 Experience in neuroscience and a background in quantitative disciplines is required.
 Please contact Dan Butts if you are interested.

 OPPORTUNITIES FOR UNDERGRADUATE INVOLVEMENT.
-There are several opportunities for undergraduates to be involved in research projects in the lab, although requires a sufficient background in computer programming and applications of mathematics coursework up through linear algebra.
-Please contact Dan Butts if you are interested, and please be sure to send relevant information about your background.
+There are potentially opportunities for undergraduates to be involved in research projects in the lab, although requires a sufficient background in computer programming and applications of mathematics coursework up through linear algebra.
+Please contact Dan Butts if you are interested, and please be sure to send relevant information about your experience in math and CS.

 Lab News

-- [07.20.23] Nature Communications posted Jake Yates's paper: Beyond Fixation: detailed characterization of neural selectivity in free-viewing primates, which was a three-lab collaboration with the Mitchell and Rucci labs at University of Rochester.
+- [07.20.23] Jake's's paper with the Mitchell and Rucci labs (U Rochester) is out in Nature Communications: Beyond Fixation: detailed characterization of neural selectivity in free-viewing primates, which was a three-lab collaboration with the .
 [Open access]

-- [07.13.23] Collaboration news: Elife posted a Reviewed Preprint from the Huk Lab and Jake Yates describing critical comparisons between modulation of visual processing in V1 between rodent and primate using (in part) latent variable modeling: Running modulates primate and rodent visual cortex via common mechanism but quantitatively distinct implementation.
-[Reviewed Preprint, Twitter summary]
+- [07.13.23] Our paper with the Huk Lab and Jake Yates describing critical comparisons between modulation of visual processing in V1 between rodent and primate using (in part) latent variable modeling is out in eLife: Running modulates primate and rodent visual cortex via common mechanism but quantitatively distinct implementation.
+[Open access, Twitter summary]

 - [05.13.23] Felix presented our work with the Conway lab at VSS.